hmajid2301/nixicle/README.md

 Which converts all the nix files into a single "large" init.lua file.
 It also provides an easy way to add [ extra plugins and extra lua config  ](./home-manager/editors/nvim/plugins/coding.nix) that nixvim itself doesn't provide.

+As you will see down below a lot of the UI elements were inspired/copied from nvchad.
+As I think they have really nice looking editor altogether.
+Particularly the cmp menu, telescope and also the status line.

 #### Plugins

 Some of the main plugins used in my nvim setup include: